pixee/docs/docs/codemods/java/pixee_java_sql-parameterizer.md

 This codemod refactors SQL statements to be parameterized, rather than built by hand.

-Without parameterization, developers must remember to escape string inputs using the rules for that database.
-It's usually buggy, at the least -- and sometimes vulnerable.
+Without parameterization, developers must remember to escape string inputs using the rules for that column type and database.
+This usually results in bugs -- and sometimes vulnerability.
 This

 Our changes look something like this: